MoabDB/moabdb-py/docs/source/tutorial/installation.rst

 Advanced Data Access with API Key
 =================================

-With an API key and subscription, intraday data is available.
+With an API key and subscription, intraday data and other advanced datasets are available.
-To access intraday data, you can enter your credentials by either:
+As an example, to access intraday data you can enter your credentials by either:

-1. Manually entering your email and API
+1. Manually enter your email and API key in the code.
-2. Using a ``config.ini`` file
+2. Using a ``config.ini`` file:

 You then can use the ``mdb.login()`` function to login with your credentials.